drewp41/PredictingPopularityOnReddit/README.md

   </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>As we can see from the data, the posts with the highest score are posted between 6:00am - 9:00am EST. 7am definitely has the highest amount of upvotes over the seven days of the week, but it seems to be the most popular to make posts on Saturday and Sunday.
-After heavy analysis over all of these datasets we are finally able to make an accurate guess on what is best for Reddit users popularity in posts.
+<p>As we can see from the data, the posts with the highest score are posted between 6:00am - 9:00am EST.  7:00am definitely has the highest amount of upvotes over the seven days of the week, but it seems to be the most popular to make posts on Saturday and Sunday.
+One possible explanataion is that most Reddit posts can take a few hours to reach the "Front Page", or the top of their subreddit.
+Uploading in the morning will give it time to get to rise to the top, so users can see it when they first check Reddit in the morning.
+After heavy analysis over all of these datasets, we are finally able to make an accurate guess on what is best for Reddit users popularity in posts.
 Overall, Reddit users should have the best chance to score upvotes if they post on a Saturday, at 7am, with roughly 5-25 characters in their post.
 The popularity can further be increased if their post is in a top 15 subreddit.

 <hr size="20">

 <center> <h2> Conclusion and More </h2> </center>

 <p>Reddit has grown to be an outstanding social media website.
 However, many people still do not know the trick to nailing down how to get their posts viewed and seen by the public.
 This project helped us learn so much more about the website and what kind of data is continously being drawn by third party websites.
 As you can see from this analysis, there are many factors that can put into a post on reddit that will ultimately decide how many views and upvotes one will get.
 We hope that this helps new Reddit users get a great jump on how to begin posting and what kind of times and post titles they should be using.

 If you are interested in Reddit and the many datasets to use, we recommend using Google's <a href ="https://cloud.google.com/bigquery/docs"> BigQuery </a> and <a href="https://pushshift.io">Pushshift</a>.
 This API can do over 1,000 Reddit calls a second, so using a select amount of data from Janurary 2016 to August 2019 gave us plenty of data points to work with.
 This tutorial was a small fraction of the amount of data and things that can be done using Reddits data.
 If you've made it this far, then thank you for the read, and we hope you learned something new! </p>